j-san/chaining.js/README.md

 ### .process(values)

-If ´values´ is an array start the sequence for each values as the initial value in parallel.
+If `values` is an array start the sequence for each values as the initial value in parallel.
-If ´values´ is a vaule, use it as the initial value and start the sequence.
+If `values` is a vaule, use it as the initial value and start the sequence.